The Ultimate Hong Kong Rugby Sevens Survival Guide (2025)

 When is the Hong Kong Sevens?

 The Hong Kong Sevens Tournament usually takes place around March/April every year over 3 days – Friday, Saturday and Sunday.
 The dates change and are usually announced a few months in advance.
-The Hong Kong 7s 2024 will take place from April 5th-7th.
+The Hong Kong 7s 2025 will take place from 28th-30th March.

 How to get to the Hong Kong Sevens stadium

-The Hong Kong Sevens is held at Hong Kong Stadium in Causeway Bay.
-If you are headed to the stadium, your best bet is to take public transportation to Causeway Bay via the MTR (subway – take exit F), or by bus.
+The Hong Kong Sevens used to be held at Hong Kong Stadium in Causeway Bay, but beginning 2025 it will move to the Kai Tak Stadium on Kowloon side.
+If you are headed to the stadium, your best bet is to take public transportation to Kai Tak via the MTR (take the light blue East Rail Line from Admiralty, change to the brown Tuen Ma line at Hung Hom station), or by bus.

 Where to stay for the Hong Kong Sevens

 Most visitors for the Hong Kong Rugby Sevens opt to book hotels on Hong Kong Island or on Kowloon side.
-If you don’t have a lot of time in the city, look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience and easy access to Hong Kong Stadium!
+If you don’t have a lot of time in the city, look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience and easy access to the stadium!
 Click here to check current rates and availability for hotels in Hong Kong.

-I’m a big fan of The Fleming, a boutique hotel in Wan Chai just steps away from the MTR or you could even walk to Hong Kong Stadium on foot in under 15-20 minutes.
+I’m a big fan of The Fleming, a boutique hotel in Wan Chai just steps away from both Admiralty and Wan Chai MTR stations.
 The hotel’s design is inspired by Hong Kong’s heritage and the iconic Star Ferry, and offers visitors the opportunity to stay in a space that celebrates the spirit and essence of the city.
 Click here for current rates and availability at The Fleming.

-I also love Little Tai Hang, which is located just a 10-15 minute walk away from Hong Kong Stadium.
+I also love Little Tai Hang, which is located just a 10 minute walk away from Tin Hau MTR station.
 The standard rooms are compact, but it doesn’t cost much to upgrade to a harbour view room or even a suite if you’re traveling with friends or family.
 What we love in particular is the number of local diners and coffee shops located just downstairs – you’ll never go hungry in Tai Hang.
 Click here to book your stay at Little Tai Hang!

 Whatever you do, book early!
 Hotels in Hong Kong are always fully booked for the 7s weekend and the room rates are often double during that time.
 If you book using Booking.com, you can always cancel if your travel plans change.